-Tax Overview Protective Property Trust
+Tax OverviewProtective Property Trust

-This guide is to help you understand the key points of how Protective Property Trusts are taxed and is based on the current 2023/2024 tax year rules and therefore could be subject to change.
+This guide is to help you understand the key points of how Protective Property Trusts are taxed and is based on the current 2024/2025 tax year rules and therefore could be subject to change.

-This guide applies to married couples and civil partners (C.P).
-In brief, the Protective Property Trust begins on the death of the first spouse/C.P. and provides the survivor with a 'life interest' to continue residing in the property and receive any income that may arise from this.
+This guide applies to married couples/civil partner (C.P.).
+In brief, a Protective Property Trust begins on the death of the first spouse/C.P. and provides the survivor with 'a life interest' to continue residing in the property and receive any income that may arise from this.
 The survivor is also known as the 'life tenant'.